What Are FAST Goals? The 4-Element Personal Goal Framework

 Days 61-90: Reviewing, Adjusting, and Building Habits

 The final month focuses on evaluation and refinement.
-By now, you should have enough data to assess what’s working and what needs adjustment.
+By now, you should have enough data to assess what is working and what needs adjustment.

-- Make necessary adjustments to goals or strategies
+- Make adjustments to goals or strategies based on the data

 - Connect daily habits more firmly to your objectives